London Stock Exchange flatly rejects Hong Kong's $39 bln takeover offer | Devdiscourse

 HKEX's valuation of the LSE falls "substantially short" and the "ongoing situation in Hong Kong" adds to uncertainty for shareholders, the London bourse added, a reference to weeks of pro-democracy street protests in the former British colony.
 "Accordingly, the board unanimously rejects the conditional proposal and, given its fundamental flaws, sees no merit in further engagement," the LSE said in a statement.

 HKEX, Hong Kong Exchanges, and Clearing had no immediate comment.
-LSE shares were trading up 1.3% at 7,352 pence after the statement, little changed from earlier levels.
+LSE shares rose on the news of the offer rejection and were trading up 3.3% at 7,486 pence at 1405 GMT.

-LSE's blunt rejection letter said the Hong Kong Exchange's offer did not meet its strategic objectives.
+LSE's blunt rejection letter said the Hong Kong offer did not meet its strategic objectives.
 It said it was sticking with its core strategy of expanding into data with the $27 billion Refinitiv deal, rather than taking a "significant backward step" by bulking up on market transactions in the HKEX proposal.
-HKEX's offer had required the London exchange to ditch the Refinitiv acquisition.
+HKEX's surprise takeover offer, made on Wednesday, had required the London exchange to ditch the Refinitiv acquisition.

 The LSE also said a Hong Kong takeover could well be rejected by regulators or governments in Britain, the United States, and Italy.
 HKEX's assertion that implementing the deal would be swift and certain "is simply not credible", it added.
 The London course also owns the Milan exchange and has a significant American presence through its FTSE Russell index subsidiary and LCH, its derivatives clearing house which dominates the U.S. dollar swap market.

-The flat rejection indicates Hong Kong CEO Charles Li is unlikely to win the LSE board round with an improved financial offer, meaning if he wants to take it further he may have to go hostile.
+The flat rejection indicates HKEX boss Charles Li is unlikely to win the LSE board round with an improved financial offer, meaning if he wants to take it further he may have to go hostile.

+If Li wants to come back with a new offer, he will need to launch a major charm offensive with investors to convince them the LSE board is wrong.
+However, a source close to the LSE said even if the cash component of HKEX's offer was raised, it would simply increase the risk for a combined group by piling on more leverage.

+The source said a higher bid by the Hong Kong exchange or going hostile was unlikely to succeed because its proposal was "just too weak on every fundamental point".
+A deal will be challenging given the troubled history of big exchange mergers combined with Hong Kong's current political disruption.

+The industry has been littered with attempts at cross-border tie-ups for over a decade as profits from the traditional business of running stock markets and clearinghouses have fallen.
+But proposed deals have collapsed in the face of regulatory and political opposition to core parts of a country's financial system falling into foreign hands.
+This has pushed the industry to look for related businesses for growth, with exchanges like LSE and New York Stock Exchange owner ICE instead driving into more profitable and less politically sensitive areas like data and analytics, where revenue is rising.

-HKEX made its surprise offer on Wednesday, just two days after its officials traveled to London to present it to LSE Chief Executive David Schwimmer for the first time.
-It has been coolly received by shareholders on both sides so far, though some analysts expect the Asian exchange to return with an improved proposal.
+"This (rejection) certainly makes it clear that even if the HK exchange were to reconsider the terms of the transaction, it shows fundamentally the LSE board would prefer to go down the Refinitiv route," said Michael Werner, an analyst at UBS.
+HKEX made its offer just two days after its officials traveled to London to present it to LSE Chief Executive David Schwimmer for the first time.
+It has been coolly received by shareholders on both sides so far.

 Also Read: Hong Kong Exchanges bids $39 bln to take over London Stock Exchange